roeszler/reabook/static/ucd/1-strategy.md

-# Space Scoper - Project 4 - UCD Strategy Plane
+# ReaBook - Project 4 - UCD Strategy Plane
 Stuart Roeszler - Portfolio Project 4

 ### Project Mission Statement
 To demonstrate the application and deployment of a full stack framework(s) using HTML, CSS, JavaScript, Python+Django and a relational databases (PostgreSQL).

 ### Business Mission Statement
-To facilitate the reduction in vacant building spaces by matching those looking for workplace or residential accommodation.
+To facilitate the property sales / renting process by curating properties and managing interest in those looking to view them through a location based filter.

 ### Business Values
 * Innovation